onedata/op-worker/README-DEVELOPER.md

 * include             # TODO uzupelnic
 * releases            # folder for generated oneprovider releases
 * src
-    * cluster_elements  # includes directories that contain code of Erlang modules that enable cluster management and host 'proper' modules of *Onedata*
+    * cluster_elements  # includes directories that contain code of Erlang modules that enable cluster management and host 'proper' modules of *onedata*
-    * oneprovider_modules      # includes directories that contain code of 'proper' modules of *Onedata*
+    * oneprovider_modules      # includes directories that contain code of 'proper' modules of *onedata*
     * proto             # definitions of protocol buffer messages used by clients during the communication with oneprovider
 * test
 * test_distributed    # TODO uzupelnic - czy to nie moze byc w 'test' ???